micahchoo/staging-nw/Portfolio/research-and-writing/research/_posts/2020-02-01-Care-in-Collectives.md

 # Care in Collectives

-This led to the writing of [[Carefull Collectives and their Care Practices]]
+This led to the writing of [2020-01-01-Carefull-Collectives-and-their-Care-Practices](2020-01-01-Carefull-Collectives-and-their-Care-Practices.md)
 * seed
 {:toc}
 Archetypes of care are roles that individuals take within collectives, embodying various care practices that nurture our shared environments.
 They reflect the notion of co-authoring, where every individual in a collective contributes to the overall narrative, and nothing is put forth without collective input.